undertowesports/rl-modded/README.md

-# Rocket League Modde Guides
+# Rocket League Modded Guides
 This repository contains all the information needed to setup modded Rocket League.

 * First, [setup the LAN Environment](/setting-up-a-lan-environment.md)